Al-Anon versus CRAFT

 The 12 steps of AA guide this process of self-discovery and healing.
 Al-Anon stresses our lack of control over someone else’s drug or alcohol use.
 They believe that there is nothing to be done until the loved one hits bottom, admits the problem, and stops using.
 In the meantime, the family member is supposed to detach with love.

-At AiR we agree there is no controlling someone’s substance use, BUT we differ on a crucial point: a family member does have influence.
+At Allies in Recovery we agree there is no controlling someone’s substance use, BUT we differ on a crucial point: a family member does have influence.
 A family member is part of the immediate environment and can create the conditions that promote sobriety and recovery.

-So it follows that at AiR, we teach the family member a set of skills for better responding to a loved one’s behavior.
+So it follows that at Allies in Recovery, we teach the family member a set of skills for better responding to a loved one’s behavior.
 When they are using, you’re going to allow natural consequences, detach yourself, and remove rewards.
 When they aren’t using you’re going to reward that behavior.

 This set of principles applies to the present moment, and can also be applied to the larger decisions that hang over many families: housing, financial support, use of the car, help with the logistics of getting treatment.